Drink Less App: an app to help us drink less alcohol

 If you are looking to cut down your drinking, rather than take a break, then mobile apps can be quite hard to come by.
 Especially ones that actually support you in that journey (rather than just monitoring what you drink).
-We think this new Drink Less alcohol app could be just right for you.
+We think this new Drink Less app could be just right for you.
 We would also like to hear your views – what apps have you found the most useful?

 Drink Less is a new alcohol moderation app created by a team of psychologists at University College London, aimed at helping you to reduce your drinking.
 We know the team behind this app, and they have been really helpful for Club Soda too!

-The drink less alcohol app is easy to use and has lots of features.
+The drink less app is easy to use and has lots of features.
 It is also based on the latest scientific evidence.
 It lets you:

 Keep track of your drinking, so you can see the changes over time